CSIS-iLab/new-silk-road/HEROKU.md

 - `BUILD_WITH_GEO_LIBRARIES` should be turned on to ensure that the GEOS related Python libraries can be compiled.
 - `MAPBOX_TOKEN` and `MAPBOX_STYLE_URL` are used for rendering the map with the Mapbox tiles.
 - `GOOGLE_ANALYTICS_KEY` is used to enable Google Analytics tracking.
-- `MAINTENANCE_MODE` can be enabled to show a maintaince page while the site is temporarily disabled (such as during a long data migration).
+- `MAINTENANCE_MODE` can be enabled to show a maintenance page while the site is temporarily disabled (such as during a long data migration).

 These are set with `heroku config:set <KEY>=<VALUE>` such as `heroku config:set SECRET_KEY='thisisverysecretandshouldnotbeshared' --app csis-reconasia-bravo`.
 Setting/changing these values can trigger an application restart which might result in a small amount of downtime.